kylereicks/picturefill.js.wp/README.md

 If you are installing Picturefill.WP on a large and image heavy site, you may want to consider using another plugin like [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) to create the new image sizes for existing posts and pages.

+####500 or 504 server errors

+These errors are related to the slow loading listed above.
+If the server reaches its timeout limit before it is finished processing new images, it will return a 500 or 504 error.
+Refreshing the page usually gives the server the time it needs to finish processing the images.
+On some image-heavy posts, it may take more than one refresh.

 Extending and Customizing Picturefill.WP
 ------------------------